What Is the Difference Between Compost and Mulch?

 Compost feeds your soil; mulch protects it.
 They look similar and sometimes overlap, but they serve different purposes in your garden.

 Mulch is any material layered on top of the soil surface to retain moisture, suppress weeds, and regulate soil temperature.
 Wood chips, straw, shredded leaves, and bark are all common mulches.
 Unlike compost, mulch is not mixed in.
 It sits on the surface and breaks down slowly over months.
+The UC Master Gardeners of El Dorado County note that raw mulch materials should never be mixed into garden soil, because they rob nitrogen as they decompose.
 In Santa Cruz, mulch is especially valuable during our dry summers, reducing water use significantly and keeping roots cool during inland heat spells.
+Our article on mulch and soil health covers how surface mulch works as a hidden irrigation system in Santa Cruz County.

 Here is where it gets confusing: compost can be used as mulch (spread on the surface), but mulch is not a substitute for compost as a soil amendment.
 Fresh wood chips should never be mixed into vegetable bed soil because they tie up nitrogen as they decompose.
 Use them as a top layer only.
 A good practice is to add compost into the soil at planting time, then mulch over it with 2 to 3 inches of straw or wood chips.